zerynth/docs/docs/deploy/Deploy and Manage.md

 Select one, optionally fill in the text box below with the arguments if required, and click the “Launch” button.

+!!! note
-Note: If the selected devices do not have common Jobs, or if you select devices without custom Jobs defined in the firmware you will get the: “No Jobs found” message.
+	If the selected devices do not have common Jobs, or if you select devices without custom Jobs defined in the firmware you will get the: “No Jobs found” message.

 ### Device Page